Meet The Team

 Learning Strategist: Senior E-Learn Designer

-Evvie is a Senior Learning Strategist with a solid track record in tertiary education teaching, and designing and developing custom online learning solutions.
+Evvie (she/her) is a Senior Learning Strategist with a solid track record in tertiary education teaching, and designing and developing custom online learning solutions.
 As a Sociologist with expertise in gender and sexualities research, Evvie is particularly passionate about promoting innovation, diversity and inclusion in the EdTech space.

 Evvie is a PhD graduate who has worked at several higher education institutions and their corporate entities including DeakinCo. and Western Sydney University.
 Her key strengths are in innovative online teaching pedagogies and curriculum development strategies, particularly in digital learning environments.
 Evvie takes a hands on approach to conceptualising, designing, building and implementing bespoke digital learning solutions for clients in the corporate, commercial, not-for-profit and higher education spaces through her learning design business Stay True Stay You.